Poss111/clash-bot/README.md

 [![CI](https://github.com/Poss111/clash-bot/actions/workflows/build.yml/badge.svg?branch=master)](https://github.com/Poss111/clash-bot/actions/workflows/build.yml)

+Prefix: !clash
+Channel: #league

+Note: A channel with the name of #league must be created for the bot to register your commands.
+This helps contain the messages from the bot.

 | Commands | Description |
 | -------- | ----------- |
 | ping     | Asks the bot to pong you. |